Foreign policy of the Woodrow Wilson administration: Russia and its Revolution

 Famine and starvation raged in Russia and parts of Eastern Europe after the war.
 A very large food relief operation, centered mostly in Russia, was primarily funded by the U.S. government, as well as philanthropies, and Britain and France.
 The American Relief Administration, 1919–1923, at first was under the direction of Herbert Hoover.

 Wilson had been reluctant to join but he sent two forces into Russia.
 The American Expeditionary Force, Siberia was a formation of the United States Army involved in the Russian Civil War in Vladivostok, Russia, from 1918 to 1920.
-Thee other force was the American Expeditionary Force, North Russia a part of the larger Allied French and British North Russia Intervention, under the command of British General Edmund Ironside.
+The other force was the American Expeditionary Force, North Russia a part of the larger Allied French and British North Russia Intervention, under the command of British General Edmund Ironside.
 The Siberian force was ostensibly designed to help the 40,000 men of the Czechoslovak Legion, who were being held up by Bolshevik forces as they attempted to make their way along the Trans-Siberian Railroad to Vladivostok, and it was hoped, eventually to the Western Front.
 They had escaped from Russian POW camps and were headed to join the Allies on the Western Front.
 The North Russia force had a mission of preventing the German army from seizing Allied munitions sent there before Russia dropped out of the war.
 Neither force had an officially acknowledged combat mission.
 Historians have speculated that Wilson shared the anti-Bolshevik ambitions of the larger Allied intervention in the Russian Civil War.